yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/python/ycql.md

 ---
-title: Build a Python App
+title: Use Python to build a YugabyteDB application
-linkTitle: Build a Python App
+headerTitle: Build a Python app
-description: Build a Python App
+linkTitle: Build a Python app
+description: Use Python and YCQL to build a YugabyteDB application.
 menu:
   latest:
     parent: build-apps